gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/uploading-a-dataset.md

 ___
 ### Uploading files via the AWS Command Line Interface (AWS CLI)
-If users would prefer to the AWS CLI to upload files of any size, instructions on how to do this are [here](./AWSCLI-data-access.html){:target="\_blank"}.
+If users would prefer to the AWS CLI to upload files of any size, instructions on how to use the AWS CLI are [here](./AWSCLI-data-access.html){:target="\_blank"}.

-**NOTE**: In order to use the AWS CLI for uploading you will need to install it first.
-Please see [this page](./setting-up-the-aws-cli.html){:target=\_blank"} for instructions on how to set up the AWS CLI v2 on your system.
+{% include notes.html content="In order for you to use the AWS CLI for uploading you will need to install it first." %}

+Please see [this page](./setting-up-the-aws-cli.html){:target=\_blank"} for instructions on how to set up the AWS CLI on your system.